Bedrock’s JSON format

 }

-The name will be the name by which the client can be referred to in other places of the configuration.
-The type must be one of the module names listed in the libraries section. config should be a JSON object formatted to comply with the component’s specific JSON format.
-It will be passed as-is to the component’s client creation function.
+The name will be the name by which the provider can be referred to in other places of the configuration.
+The type must be one of the module names provided in one of the loaded libraries.
+The provider_id must be an integer between 0 and 65534 (max uint16, minus one as 65535 is reserved).
+All the providers must have distinct provider ids. config should be a JSON object formatted to comply with the component’s expected JSON format.
+It will be passed as-is to the component’s registration function.
 You should refer to the component’s documentation to know what is expected from this configuration field.

 Finally the dependencies entry is an object associating dependency names to references.
 Bedrock will resolve these references and pass them to the provider creation function when calling it.